A theory for generalized morphisms and beyond: Galois correspondences

 Lemmas \ref{2.2.2} and \ref{2.2.4} imply that $\gamma \circ \delta $ and $\delta \circ \gamma $ are identity functions, respectively.
-Hence both $\delta $ and $\gamma $ are bijective maps and ${{\delta }^{-1}}=\gamma $. \end{proof} Analogously, we have the following, which is about the Galois correspondence between the Galois $T$-groups of a $T$-space $S$ and the fixed subsets of $S$ under the actions of the $T$-automorphisms of $S$. \begin{theorem} Let $S$ be a $T$-space and let $B\subseteq S$.
+Hence both $\delta $ and $\gamma $ are bijective maps and ${{\delta }^{-1}}=\gamma $. \end{proof} Analogously, we have the following, which, roughly speaking, shows the Galois correspondence between the Galois $T$-groups of a $T$-space $S$ and the fixed subsets of $S$ under actions of $T$-automorphisms of $S$. \begin{corollary} Let $S$ be a $T$-space and let $B\subseteq S$.
 Then the correspondences

-define inclusion-inverting mutually inverse bijective maps between $\operatorname{GSGr}_{T}(S/B)$ and $\operatorname{Int}_{T}^{\operatorname{Aut}}(S/B)$. \end{theorem} \begin{proof} The same as that of Theorem \ref{2.2.5}. \end{proof} Note that in both the classical and the differential Galois theories, a base field (ground field) can never be the empty set.
-However, in both Theorems \ref{2.2.5} and \ref{2.2.6}, both $B$ and $S$ can be empty.

-By Corollary \ref{1.3.6}, we may apply Theorems \ref{2.2.5} and \ref{2.2.6} to finite separable field extensions.
-However, we do not expect the application may yield anything new.